HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool_non_kubernetes.md

 ## Running the User Session Reporting Tool

+### Generating and uploading user session data usage in metrics format
-The `deploymentId` can be found in the deployment URL, for example, `https://my.hcltechsw.com/deployments/pzneck8m`.
+To generate the user session data usage in metrics format, the report must include session data that has been encrypted for each user session.
+The `deploymentId` can be found in the My HCLSoftware Portal after clicking the deployment card in the URL; for example, https://my.hcltechsw.com/deployments/pzneck8m.
 In this case, `pzneck8m` represents the `deploymentId` as illustrated in the example URL.

 The tool is packaged as an executable JAR file.
 Execute the tool by using the following parameters: